 All children in Key Stage 2 also take part in inter-school competitions where they represent their year group in a sporting activity.
 This ensures that all children have the opportunity to access competitive sport on a regular basis.

 Both Key Stage 1 and 2 teach invasion games, gymnastics, dance, fitness, net games, athletics, outdoor activities and striking & fielding games.

 Curriculum based PE is supported by extra-curricular clubs, many of which are free of charge and some of which are run by specialist external coaches.

-- In July 2017 we were awarded the ‘Stockport Inspirational Commitment to PE’ Award by the Local Authority
+We were awarded the School Games Gold Award in summer 2019 after working hard to develop pupil leadership and in July 2019 we were awarded the ‘Stockport Inspirational Commitment to PE’ Award by the Local Authority.

 - Our school teams have a proud record of regular and successful participation in inter-school competitive sports tournaments.
 Many of these are organised locally by the Stockport Schools’ Sports Partnership (SSSP) and by the Stockport Primary Schools South Area Sports Association (SPSSA).
 Most representative school teams, competitions and mini-tournaments involve pupils from Years 5 and 6 although occasionally teams from Years 3 and 4 are chosen for specific events.